The king of the Arctic - the Polar BearHenrik Haaning Nielsen

 The majestic Hornsund consists of several magnificent fjords along the west coast of Spitsbergen, where enormous glaciers calve out shimmering blue ice.
 This is one of the favourite haunts for some of Svalbard’s polar bears and if lucky we can spot one of them on the fjord ice.

 Day 9: Longyearbyen

-Early morning we disembark our expedition ship and begin our journey back home.
+In the morning we leave the ship in Longyearbyen and begin our journey home.

 Please note: Our exact route will depend on ice, weather conditions and wildlife.
 The places mentioned are just examples of some of the many sites Svalbard has to offer.
 We always strive to maximise your experience.
 Please remember that flexibility is the key to a successful expedition!

 The beautiful M/S StockholmUlrich Kühn

 Henrik Haaning Nielsen